sergiolepore/Cation/README.md

 - The decorator function must receive the object to decorate, as an argument.
 - The decorator function must return the same object or another one that supersedes it.
-- The `Cation#register` must receive a third argument (options) provided as an object.
-The options must have, at least, a property `decorators` equals to an array with the decorator names to be applied.
+- The `Cation#register` method must receive an `options` object with, at least, a property `decorators` equals to an array with the decorator names to be applied.

 ```js
 // Example inspired by "Learning JavaScript Design Patterns" book by Addy Osmani